It started with a dream

 Rocheport is French for “Rocky Port” and boasts the third largest winery in Missouri, Les Bourgeois.
 It was voted the Best Tiny Town in Missouri due to its Katy Trail access, award-winning restaurants, quaint B & Bs and beautiful views of the Missouri River.
 Ending up in this little town with so much French history and with Les Bourgeois across the street really makes us feel like God has a plan for us here.
 We truly feel like we couldn’t have picked a better place to start our lavender farm and raise our families.

-In the spring of 2018, we planted 5 different varieties of lavender totaling about 1,700 plugs.
+In the spring of 2018, we planted 5 different varieties of lavender totaling about 2,000 plugs.
 We see the farm as a place to bring the family.
 Whether it’s a planned trip or a “see the sign and stop in” sort of deal.
-Someday we hope to offer classes on gardening, crafting, yoga and more; as well as, pick your own lavender bunches during peak season.
-We want to sell at the local farmer’s market as well as open our own storefront on the property; selling our handmade products.
+We hope to help educate the surrounding communities as we grow our farming knowledge and work to be good stewards of our land.
+We offer “pick your own lavender bundles” every weekend in June, as well as, private tours to schools and groups of 10 or more.
+We sell our lavender products at the Columbia Farmer’s Market (April-October) as well as our own storefront on the property(open during our u-pick season in June).
 We call ourselves The Lookout Farm.
 When you come by for a visit you will understand why.